 Prerequisite: Chemistry 223, 224, and Biology 302 or 309.
 Open to juniors and seniors, and to sophomores with permission of the instructor.
 Enrollment limited to 16 students.
 Staff

-BIOLOGY 415 BEHAVIOR AND COMMUNICATION OF MARINE MAMMALS Marine mammal communication, cognition, behavioral ecology, and conservation are the main topics.
-The seminar will also discuss diversity and evolution of marine mammals.
-Students will present and lead discussions on the methods, results, and conclusions of scientific papers.
+BIOLOGY 415 BEHAVIOR AND ECOLOGY OF MARINE MAMMALS Students will present and lead discussions on the methods, results, and conclusions of scientific papers.

 One, three-hour seminar-style class per week.
 Prerequisite: Biology 207 or 224 or permission of the instructor.
 Enrollment limited to 16 students.
 K.M.
 Dudzinski

 BIOLOGY 429 COMPARATIVE ANIMAL PHYSIOLOGY A comparative study of the physiological adaptations of animals to the environment utilizing current research methods.
 Emphasis may be on invertebrates and/or vertebrates.
 Laboratory exercises will involve research projects dealing with specific environmental adaptations.

 Two lectures; four hours of laboratory work.
 Prerequisite: Biology 106 and 202.
 Open to juniors and seniors.
 Enrollment limited to 12 students per laboratory section.
 This is a designated Writing course.
 S. Loomis

 BIOLOGY 442 BEHAVIORAL GENETICS An examination of the interdisciplinary field that combines behavior and genetics to study the effects that genes, development, environment, and their interactions have on a variety of complex behaviors of humans and other animals.
 Topics may include sense perception and response, memory and learning, circadian rhythms, courtship patterns, locomotion, social interactions, and addiction.
 Lectures on basic principles and discussion of primary research literature will be used.